MahmoudNabil14/solid_principles/README.md

 ## Examples

 This repository contains code examples that demonstrate each of the SOLID principles.
-Each example is located in a separate directory and includes a README file that explains the principle.
+Each example is located in a separate directory and includes a README file that explains the principle and example and how it relates to the SOLID principle it demonstrates.

 ## Contributing